Five Things to do with your Elderly Parents in Burnham Market, Norfolk

 Holkham Hall

 Five miles east of Burnham Market, you will find the magnificent Palladian architecture of Holkham Hall, which has been owned by the Earls of Leicester since the 18th century.
 The house has a spectacular Marble Hall and many rooms open to the public, including the Old Kitchens.
-Take a tour around the 25,000-acre estate and enjoy a visit to the walled garden, before relaxing with a light lunch at the Courtyard Café.
+Take a tour around the 25,000-acre estate and visit the walled garden before relaxing with a light lunch at the Courtyard Café.

 Blickling Estate

 When you have explored the house and stopped for refreshments in the on-site café, explore the beautiful gardens, which feature a secret garden, a temple and yew hedges and topiary.
-There are also acres of parkland and woodland walks in which to enjoy a gentle stroll.
+There’s also acres of parkland and woodland walks in which to enjoy a gentle stroll.

 Felbrigg Hall